 Passion for cigarettes can be defeated with a glass of milk.
 We talk about health, based on research by scientists.
 Everything so that you do not miss dangerous symptoms, buy working drugs, and properly take care of yourself.

-Those who decide to quit smoking make up to 30 attempts, the researchers say, estimating the number of quit attempts it takes to quit smoking successfully in a longitudinal cohort of smokers before you succeed.
+According to the researchers, those who decide to quit smoking make up to 30 attempts before they are successful.
+This estimate is based on data from a longitudinal cohort of smokers.
 This is due to the difficulties of giving up bad habits in general and the individual characteristics of the organism.

 The method that worked for five of your friends can misfire.
 Conversely, you can come up with your own way to quit smoking, which is categorically not suitable for your friends but will be incredibly effective in your case.

 These 11 ways to quit smoking have been proven to work both statistically and scientifically.
-Try to find your own among them.
+Try to identify your own among them.

 1. Set a date to get ready